-Lead Your Club: Decision President Treasurer Secretary Membership committee Semiannual club dues will increase from \$28 in 2016-17 to \$30 in 2017-18, \$32 in 2018-19, and \$34 in 2019-20.
+Lead Your Club: Decision President Secretary Treasurer Semiannual club dues will increase from \$28 in 2016-17 to \$30 in 2017-18, \$32 in 2018-19, and \$34 in 2019-20.
 Chapter 2 Chapter 4 Chapter 2 Two Rotarians residing at the same address may choose to subscribe jointly to The Rotarian or to the regional magazine prescribed for their club.
 Chapter 2 Chapter 4 Chapter 2 Clubs are no longer required to charge an admission fee; however, they can choose to continue charging one.
-Chapter 2 Chapter 2 Chapter 3 The treasurer is a permanent member of the club board.
-Chapter 2 Chapter 2 Written board minutes must be provided to all members within 60 days of the meeting.
+Chapter 2 Appendix 5 Chapter 2 The treasurer is a permanent member of the club board.
+Chapter 2 and 3 Chapter 2 Written board minutes must be provided to all members within 60 days of the meeting.
 Chapter 2 Chapter 2